trxe/notes-blog/content/philo-lang/3-on-denoting.md

 Contextual definition: aka definite description

-Expicit definition: Substitutable component of a given symbol with another of the same category (synonymous NP)
+Explicit definition: Substitutable component of a given symbol with another of the same category (synonymous NP)

 Logically proper name: If 'a' is a logically proper name (a standalone symbol), then 'Fa' is meaningless if it lacks a referent.